kaiforward/Project3GI/README.md

 ### What is this site for?

-This site is an web-based browser trading game in the setting of a fictional sci-fi galaxy.
+This site is a trading game in the setting of a fictional sci-fi galaxy.

 ### How do i use this site?

 This site will allow the user to create an account and take part in a fictional galactic trading simulation.
 They will be able to purchase and trade different elements, buy ships to move them and mines to create them.
-They will be able to Trade them with companies (other players) and planets which players can sell to.
+They will be able to trade them with companies (other players) and planets which players can sell to.
 Players can set their own prices for elements, and planet prices change as players buy from them.
 Players will also be able to mine resources using mines and check them on their profile page.

 ### How does it work?